nrw-lab/nrw-lab.github.io/en/updates/_posts/2022-12-17-week-notes.md

 After 8 days of blood, sweat and post-it notes, it was time to show people what we had been working on.
 With only a couple of hours to pull everything together into a presentation for the NRW Digital Governance Board, it was a pressure cooker situation.

-Here’s Sam and Lucinda working on the presentation!
+Here’s Sam and Lucinda working on the presentation...

 ![alt text]((https://github.com/nrw-lab/nrw-lab.github.io/blob/affab53f60de8a2881a3fd8a6330abe0529ce7be/images/Sam-Lucinda.jpg)?raw=true)